At a glance

 The reality: There’s no evidence to support the idea that eliminating certain foods has a direct impact on ADHD symptoms.
 But there is a connection between food reactions and kids with ADHD.

 Kids with ADHD are more likely to be sensitive or allergic to specific foods.
 When they eat those foods, they often have a negative reaction.
 They may feel tired, itchy, nauseated, or anxious.
-And that can make it harder than usual for them to focus or
+And that can make it harder than usual for them to focus or control their emotions.

 Cutting those foods may make kids feel physically better.
 That in turn may make their ADHD symptoms seem less severe.
 But it’s not that eliminating foods actually lessens ADHD symptoms.

 All kids benefit from reducing how much sugar they eat and drink.
 But limiting sugar is an especially good idea for kids with ADHD.
 That’s not because sugar makes them more hyperactive, however.
 It’s because kids with ADHD are at increased risk of developing type 2 diabetes later in life.

 Avoiding sugary foods and sodas can help them stay at a healthy weight and reduce their risk.
 It’s also wise for kids with ADHD to avoid caffeine.
 It may seem to increase their focus in the short term.
 But withdrawal from caffeine can make them particularly irritable.

 What to keep in mind: Food allergies are different from food sensitivities.
 Allergies trigger an immune reaction.
 This can lead to swelling, itching, trouble breathing and, in some cases, even death.
 Doctors have very reliable tests for food allergies.

 Food sensitivities are less severe.
 They may cause a wide range of symptoms, including stomachaches and headaches.
 If your child has negative reactions to certain foods, it’s important to tell the doctor.